-In this regard, the Ministry of Establishment provided favorable advice to make the issue effective.
-According to the said advice, the Ministry of CHT Affairs, in order to include this provision of the Accord in the concerned appointment regulations, sent to various ministries or departments or institutions.
+In this regard, on 22 October 2000 the Ministry of Establishment provided favorable advice to make the issue effective.
+According to the said advice, the Ministry of CHT Affairs, in order to include this provision of the Accord in the concerned appointment regulations, sent to various ministries or departments or institutions on 25-08-2002.
 However, no progress has been made in this regard.